Adamant Research Report.

 Business Insurance: Carefully Weaving a Trust Network

-With the boom maritime trade in the sixteenth century there was a need for financial technologies that take into account the attendant risks.
-Interest Rates "marine loans»- an early form of insurance for ship owners- were forcedly high: the loan was repaid only when the ship returned safely to the port.
+Along with the boommaritime tradein the 16th century, there was a need for financial technologies that would take into account the associated risks.
+Interest rates «marine loans»- an early form of insurance for ship owners- were forcedly high: the loan was repaid only when the ship returned safely to the port.
 Such contracts were especially convenient if the investor did not have reliable information about the profitability of the expedition.
 The alternative was the contract "the command"(Comenda), which gave the investor the right to a share inarrived on a successful flight.
 Both options, however, were not complete prototypes of modern marine insurance.
 The first insurance contracts appeared in Italy, where merchants themselves acted as insurers, which subsequently laid the foundation for mutual insurance.
 By the sixteenth century, insurance reached the shores of Britain, France, Holland and Spain.

 Image of a Dutch merchant ship (fragment), Willem van de Velde, 1650